collaborativebioinformatics/Model_Garbage_Collection/README.md

 3. **General LLM** – Using a large language model (Google Gemini API) without external grounding.
 4. **LLM + RAG (PubTator3)** – Querying the same LLM augmented with retrieval from PubTator3, which mines biomedical entities and relations from PubMed abstracts.

-### 5. Human-in-the-Loop Validation (planned)
+### Human Contextual Dataset Generation (planned)
-- SMEs will review predicted edges via a simple web interface.
-- Responses (true / false / uncertain) will be logged.
-- These validated labels will provide supervision for training the GNN.
+To create even smaller graphs with contextual utility, reconstructed subgraphs were converted into queryable datasets.
+Human users interrogated the subgraphs through LLM-mediated queries.
+For each edge-assignment strategy, the output was reduced to smaller “tiny graphs” (lowest, median, and highest quality) that formed the basis of a contextual dataset for benchmarking.

-### Graph Neural Network Training (planned)
+### Edge Scoring (planned)
+To identify potentially spurious connections, we computed edge scores using personalized PageRank (PPR) combined with a Conductor-based scoring function.
+The resulting locality-informed subgraphs were passed to a graph neural network (GNN) trained as a discriminator.
+The GNN assigned likelihood scores to edges, producing a ranked list of candidate edges for pruning.
 Train a GNN classifier using:
 - Topological features (degree, connectivity, edge type frequency).
 - Edge prediction scores from Random, LLM, and LLM+PubTator3 approaches.
 - Objective: flag questionable edges for curator review.
 - Evaluation will compare predictions against the original trusted KG (Monarch)..

+### Human-in-the-Loop Validation (planned)
+Edges ranked lowest by the discriminator were flagged for human review.
+Expert curation was used to refine pruning decisions and remove erroneous connections.
+The curated edge sets were then reintegrated into the training process, enabling iterative retraining of the GNN discriminator for improved performance.
+- SMEs will review predicted edges via a simple web interface.
+- Responses (true / false / uncertain) will be logged.
+- These validated labels will provide supervision for training the GNN.

-### Evaluation
+### Evaluation (planned)
 - Metrics: precision, recall, F1 for each reconstruction strategy.
 - Compare baseline (random) vs LLM vs LLM+PubTator3.
 - Assess GNN’s ability to generalize SME judgments to unseen edges.